 Again, why not?
 I just want to learn from people and play as much as I can before I die.
-And you know Liège is such a small city with a lot of collectives and big community in the music scene, so you know everyone very quickly and jam with everyone and start bands easily!
+And you know Liège is such a small city with a lot of collectives and a big community in the music scene, so you know everyone very quickly and jam with everyone and start bands easily!

 Yes, I organize a lot of improv and noise concerts with l’Oeil Kollectif, my friends, the guys who I started to play improv with: Tom Malmendier (drums), Marius Morsomme (drums), Louis Frères (bass), Henri Charlier (bass), Clément Dechambre (Saxophone).

 Like I said before, Liège is a big village/community!
-It’s becoming more and more difficult for me to be part of Liège scene because I play a lot outside of Belgium.
-But if I’m here, I want to play home!
+It’s becoming more and more difficult for me to be part of the Liège scene because I play a lot outside of Belgium.
+But if I’m here, I want to play at home!
 It feels so good!